mozilla/release-blog/_posts/2017-05-29-Dawn-update.md

 published: false
 ---

-As we explained in the [post on the Hacks blog](https://hacks.mozilla.org/2017/04/simplifying-firefox-release-channels/) and on [this blog](http://release.mozilla.org/firefox/release/2017/04/17/Dawn-Project-FAQ.html), we have been working at changing the release mechanism of Firefox.
+[Project Dawn](http://release.mozilla.org/firefox/release/2017/04/17/Dawn-Project-FAQ.html) will change the Firefox release train model by eliminating the Aurora phrase.
+(See [the Hacks blog](https://hacks.mozilla.org/2017/04/simplifying-firefox-release-channels/) for more).

-We are now ready migrate the aurora population for Firefox Desktop and Android.
+We have completed all of the required infrastructure changes and are now ready to migrate the Aurora populations for Firefox Desktop and Firefox for Android.
+We have different migration paths for these two products as described below.

 # Desktop

-The aurora population will be migrated to the beta channel.
-Users will keep the Developer Edition branding and specifities.
-Updates just started to be proposed to users.
+For Firefox Desktop, the existing Developer Edition (Aurora) users should not notice any change.
+After the migration their build will still have the Developer Edition branding and the developer specific changes associated with the current Developer Edition build.
+The technical difference is that the build will be based off our the mozilla-beta branch and, as such, will have the same features and stability as the Beta channel.

-Either the current developer edition instance of Firefox will be automatically updated within a few days, any user can force the update by opening the About window of Firefox.
+We started proposing updates to Developer Edition clients this week.
+Clients will automatically be updated within a few days or you can force the update by opening the Firefox About window.
-From the technical perspective, we are rebuilding the regular beta builds to generate the beta developer edition version.
-They are built from the same code.

 # Android

-In parallel, the current aurora population on Google Play will be upgraded to Nightly.
-The Android application will keep the same application name (org.mozilla.fennec_aurora) while providing Firefox for Android nightly.
+For Firefox for Android, the current Aurora population on Google Play will be merged with our existing Nightly populuation.
+This update will change the branding of the product.
+In order to make this change, we will now be publishing Nightly to Google Play.
+Technically, the Android application will keep the same application name (org.mozilla.fennec_aurora) as we do not have a way to change this without requiring manual intervention by the users of this product.

-This will help detecting Android specific issues earlier in the cycle and mitigating the impact to users.
+This change will help with the detection of Android specific issues earlier in the cycle so that we can mitigate the impact to Firefox users.